Close Menu

 You do not need to try to win benefits on your own.
 Our law firm can help file your application for benefits.
 Also, we can help you file an appeal after every SSA denial.
 That way, you can focus on your health.
 Our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
-However, if you have a medical condition that automatically wins SSD benefits, you should not wait to finish your application.
+If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
+However, if you have a medical condition that automatically wins SSD benefits, then you should not wait to finish your application.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 Otherwise, they will not process your application.

 HIRE US TO CHECK THE STATUS OF YOUR CASE & WIN BENEFITS

-You can trust that our lawyers will do the job to win your SSD and SSI benefits.
+You can trust that our lawyers will do the job to win your SSDI and SSI benefits.
 We want to be your legal team.
-If you need help to check the status of your case, give us a call.
+If you need help to check the status of your case, then give us a call.
 Put our legal experience to work for you without paying any upfront attorney fees.
 Contact us today.

 Facebook Twitter LinkedIn